Yates Dynamic Lifter Organic Plant Food

 Enter the email address associated with your account, and we'll email you a new password.

 In temperate and cool zones, autumn growth can be quite phenomenal, especially if mild temperatures are accompanied by good autumn rains.
 Roots become well established and foliage grows and hardens off before winter – stronger plants are more able to cope with extremes of temperature and dryness.
-Milder temperatures are kinder on gardeners too, after all…holes won’t dig themselves!
+Milder temperatures are kinder on gardeners too, after all…holes won’t dig themselves, you have to go outside!

 Whether you are moving plants, getting ready for the arrival of winter roses or deciduous trees and fruits, or taking advantage of the milder weather to plant a new garden, soil preparation is the key to success.
 Prior to planting, improve your site soil by adding organics, such as a good sprinkling of Yates Dynamic Lifter Organic Plant Food and dig it all in well.